We may earn money when you click our links. Learn more

 World Fishing Network

-From its inclusion of major sports networks like NBCSN to its specialized offerings like the cycling-specific add-on package, fuboTV ranks among the best streaming services in this area.
+From its inclusion of major sports networks like NBCSN to its specialized offerings like the cycling-specific add-on package, Fubo ranks among the best streaming services in this area.

 It also shows some major regional love, with options for all of the Pac-12 channels in the Sports Plus package and localized channels in the FOX Sports lineup.

-But the biggest sportsball-shaped hole in the lineup is also the most baffling.
-As mentioned above, it’s seriously surprising that a sports-focused livestreaming service does not provide ESPN, one of the premiere sports networks on TV.
-Considering the number of national live TV events it covers over a wide variety of sports, it’s a large oversight (and annoyance) for many viewers.
+What was once the biggest sportsball-shaped hole in the lineup, and also the most baffling, was the absence of ESPN.
+Now the Fubo Pro plan includes ESPN and ESPN2 and the Elite plan also includes ESPNU.
+Considering the number of national live TV events it covers over a wide variety of sports, it was a large oversight (and annoyance) for many viewers.

 If niche activities like e-sports and boxing aren’t your thing (or you simply can’t miss Monday Night Football), consider a different (and cheaper) provider to get your basic sports fix.
 Sling TV or Playstation Vue should do the trick.